djupudga/crustomize/docs/generate.md

 the properties of the `mydb.yml` file.
 Once that step is complete, Crustomize will then apply the overlay as usual.

-Note that in order to deploy the generated template, you must use the AWS CLI.
+If using "Direct Workflow", then in order to deploy the generated template, you must use the AWS CLI.

 ## Repo